aspose-ocr/Aspose.OCR-Documentation/net/_index.md

 ## Developer's reference

 [Dive deep](/ocr/net/developer-reference/) into Aspose OCR technology and applications development with Aspose.OCR for .NET.

+## Use cases

+Learn how to create [full-featured business applications](/ocr/net/use-cases/) with Aspose.OCR for .NET with just a few lines of code.

 ## Aspose.OCR online apps